Fairview Heights, Illinois Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Fairview Heights, Illinois students.

-Fairview Heights District Curriculum Used in Our In-Home Tutoring Programs
+Fairview Heights District and Curriculum

 The schools that serve Fairview Heights strive to produce students who are equipped to challenge the future as knowledgeable people who understand and apply a core body of knowledge and skills across the curriculum and take responsibility for their own learning.
 Students are asked to transfer acquired knowledge to life experiences and to be quality producers who demonstrate a commitment to establish, meet, and exceed goals.
 The districts also aim to have students take up learning opportunities through electives and extracurriculars that help them connect with personal interests.

 Educating Our Parents: Understanding the Fairview Heights District Curriculum

 Students are taught to be independent and learn pride in their own work.
 They are taught to use resources, technology, and time effectively and efficiently.
 Students are expected to be collaborative workers who treat themselves and others with respect and are capable of working within a variety of groups to achieve their goals while setting their own goals and managing and evaluating their own behavior as a group member.

 In humanities classes, students read for comprehension and synthesis, use a variety of techniques, resources, and technology to gather information, and collect and analyze information.
 Across all curriculums, students are trained to be critical thinkers who use analytical thinking to solve problems as well as evaluating and refining strategies for solving problems.
 Students are also taught to be effective communicators who observe attentively, speak effectively, write clearly and expressively, and demonstrate thoughtful listening skills.

 Our Fairview Heights, Illinois tutoring programs are personalized just for you